Public History Alumni

 Jennifer Kleinman (2011) | Academic Advisor for Student Athletes, Lesley University

 The Public History program was recommended to me by an undergraduate adviser as an option to explore my interests in museum exhibitions, archaeology, and education.
 While at UMass, my focus shifted from museum education to public education and I studied public and education policy as my track within the Public History program.
-Combined with fields in U.S. imperialism and U.S. immigration, my time at UMass has centered on understanding how U.S. history has been taught and how it shapes national memory and our concepts of American identities.
+Combined with fields in U.S. imperialism and U.S. immigration, my time at UMass centered on understanding how U.S. history has been taught and how it shapes national memory and our concepts of American identities.

 Jessica (Monti) Wall (2011) | Purchasing Coordinator, Finance Administration and Human Resources Department for Residential Life, UMass Amherst